VirajBhagiya/Exploratory-data-analysis/README.md

-# Data-visulization
+# Exploratory-data-analysis

-Data Visulation On the Titanic dataset.
+There are 2 datasets in which Data analysis is done named "Titanic" and "Trade".

+Datasets Used :
-3 dataset is used : gender_submission.csv , test.csv , train.csv
+1) Titanic : gender_submission.csv , test.csv , train.csv

-The other dataset is containing import and export product details.
+2) Trade : 2010_2021_HS2_export.csv , 2010_2021_HS2_import.csv , 2018-2010_export.csv , 2018-2010_import.csv